entity-framework-configuracion-dbcontext

 In ASP.NET Core applications, it is common and recommended to use dependency injection to configure the DbContext.

-Generally, this will be configured in the Program.cs file of the application, using the AddDbContext method of the service container,
+We typically configure this in the application’s Program.cs file, using the AddDbContext method of the service container,

 const string connectionString = Configuration.GetConnectionString("DefaultConnection");